petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Configures the number of homing passes to perform during the homing cycle.

 :::info Context
 - **Purpose:** The `$43` setting determines how many times each axis will move during the homing cycle.
-This is particularly useful for machines with mechanical backlash or for ensuring precise homing.
+This is particularly useful for ensuring precise homing.
 - **Default Value:** The default value is typically `1`, meaning each axis will only home one cycle during the homing cycle.
 :::